ajay-sai-goud/FullStackBaseApp/docs/README.md

 └── utils/        # Shared Utilities
 ```

--   **`api/`**: This is the presentation layer.
-Its only responsibility is to define API endpoints, receive HTTP requests, and delegate the work to the appropriate service.
-It contains no business logic.
-This adheres to the **Single Responsibility Principle (SRP)**.
+-   **`api/`**: Defines API endpoints, receives requests, and delegates work to services.
+Contains no business logic.

--   **`services/`**: This is the heart of the application's business logic.
-Each service (e.g., `UserService`, `AudioService`) encapsulates the logic for a specific domain.
-Services are decoupled from the database implementation and other services by depending on **interfaces (Protocols)**, which follows the **Dependency Inversion Principle (DIP)**.
+-   **`services/`**: The heart of the application's business logic.
+Services are decoupled from the database and other services by depending on **interfaces (Protocols)**.

--   **`core/`**: This directory contains the application's core infrastructure.
+-   **`core/`**: Contains the application's core infrastructure, including database connection, dependency injection, and application startup/shutdown logic (`lifespan.py`).
-    -   `database/`: Manages the database connection and data access layer (e.g., `UserManager`).
-This isolates data access logic from the rest of the application.
-    -   `dependencies.py`: Centralizes dependency injection, making it easy to manage and swap implementations (**OCP** and **DIP**).
-    -   `lifespan.py`: Handles application startup and shutdown events.

--   **`schemas/`**: Contains all Pydantic models used for request/response validation and serialization.
-These act as the data contracts for the API, ensuring that all data entering and leaving the system is valid and well-defined.
+-   **`schemas/`**: Pydantic models for request/response validation.

--   **`utils/`**: A collection of pure, stateless utility functions (e.g., password hashing, ID generation) that can be used anywhere in the application without creating dependencies.
+-   **`utils/`**: Shared, stateless utility functions (e.g., password hashing, deterministic ID generation).

 **Why this structure?**
 This layered architecture makes the application easier to test, maintain, and scale.
-For example, the database can be swapped out by simply changing the implementation in `core/database/` and updating `dependencies.py`, with no changes needed in the service or API layers.
+The database can be swapped with minimal changes to the service or API layers.

 ### Frontend (React)

-The frontend is structured to promote component reusability, separation of concerns, and a scalable development workflow.
+The frontend is structured for component reusability and separation of concerns.

 ```
 /src